 To test the varying mechanisms proposed to explain SEF and ERC, it is important to obtain kinematic and thermodynamic observations near the eyewall and rainbands.
 In particular, since most previous analyses focus on azimuthally averaged quantities, it is important to obtain adequate azimuthal and radial sampling both near the primary eyewall and a potentially-developing secondary eyewall.
 For example, Abarca et al. (2016) pointed out the lack of data particularly at radial distance between 120-200 km in Hurricane Edouard (2014).
-Additionally, some measure of kinematic and thermodynamic structures along a rainband/developing secondary eyewall can be used to evaluate the along-band structures (Wang 2009; Moon and Nolan 2010; Didlake and Houze 2011, 2013a,b).
+Additionally, some measure of kinematic and thermodynamic structures along a rainband/developing secondary eyewall can be used to evaluate the along-band structures and dynamics that may be associated with the pertinent axisymmetric features (Wang 2009; Moon and Nolan 2010; Didlake and Houze 2011, 2013a,b; Didlake et al. 2018).
 Observations sampled through this module can be used to evaluate the different proposed mechanisms of SEF and ERC.
 Data-impact studies on TC analyses and forecasts can also be conducted using the OSSE approach to find optimal sampling strategies for the prediction of SEF/ERC.
 If this module is flown every 12 h (e.g., in conjunction with the TDR experiment), then the temporal resolution will provide an opportunity to evaluate the importance of the various proposed mechanisms at different stages in the evolution of the secondary eyewall.

 The dataset from this module eventually will benefit our understanding of the dynamic and physical processes that are responsible for SEF/ERC.